Particular/docs.particular.net/transports/upgrades/asb-6to7.md

 In Versions 6 and below sanitization was performed by default and the MD5 algorithm was used to truncate entity names.
 In Versions 7 and above, the sanitization has to configured explicitly.

-In order to maintain backward compatibility, [register a custom sanitization strategy](/transports/azure-service-bus/legacy/sanitization.md#automated-sanitization-backward-compatibility-with-versions-6-and-below).
+In order to maintain backward compatibility, register a custom sanitization strategy.

 In version 6.4.0 `NamingConventions` class was introduced to customize sanitization.
 The class is obsoleted.
-Instead, implement a [custom sanitization strategy](/transports/azure-service-bus/legacy/sanitization.md#sanitization).
+Instead, implement a custom sanitization strategy.

 ## New Configuration API

 In Versions 6 and below the transport was configured using the `AzureServiceBusQueueConfig`configuration section.
 This section has been removed in favor of a more granular code based configuration API.

 The new API is accessible through the `.UseTransport<AzureServiceBusTransport>()` extension point.
-Refer to the [Full Configuration Page](/transports/azure-service-bus/legacy/configuration/full.md) for more details.

 ### Configuring a connection string